The overall mission of any organization is to build, preserve and improve competitive advantage.

 Rule #1 for success in an organization is that operations must, at all times, be supportive of strategy.
 If the mission\strategy says the organization builds airplanes, we don’t want money being spent building racing cars.

-Since top management does not have time to micro-manage operations, they have to rely on ROIs (don’t authorize iniatives that are not supportive of strategy) and they also need to periodically trend KPIs (Key Process Indicators).
+Since top management does not have time to micro-manage operations, they have to rely on ROIs (don’t authorize iniatives that are not supportive of strategy) and they also need to periodically trend KPIs (Key Performance Indicators).

 It’s not too difficult to work out ways and means of consolidating operational data to KPIs.
 However, it’s best to update KPIs in real-time, not rely on readings based on historical data.
 And, guard against watching the wrong KPIs.